-Vernant, whose training was in psychology (his first collection, Mythe et pensée chez les grecs, after Gernet’s death.
-In the introduction to the volume he writes with admiration and affection of his teacher, a man whose wide interests and original approach evidently did not recommend him to his bureaucratic superiors; “il n’a pas fait carrière“—in fact he spent most of his life teaching Greek composition at the University of …
+Vernant, whose training was in psychology (his first collection, Mythe et pensée chez les grecs,2 was subtitled Etudes de psychologie historique), attended the seminars of Louis Gernet, whose essays he published (under the title Anthropologie de la Grèce antique)3 after Gernet’s death.
+In the introduction to the volume he writes with admiration and affection of his teacher, a man whose wide interests and original approach evidently did not recommend him to his bureaucratic superiors; “il n’a pas fait carrière“—in fact he…

 This article is available to online subscribers only.

 Please choose from one of the options below to access this article:

 Purchase a print premium subscription (20 issues per year) and also receive online access to all all content on nybooks.com.